 BIO 334/GEO 334

-An introduction to the physical, chemical, and biotic properties of soils; soil classification and mapping; and soil resource issues.
+A lecture/field course introducing the physical, chemical, and biotic properties of soils, soil classification and mapping, and soil resource issues.
 Identical to GEO 334.
 Credit may not be earned in more than one of these courses.
-Prerequisites: Six (6) hours of environmental science; CHM 120 or 131; one of the following: GEO 105, GEL 100, 101, 105, 130QR; or BIO 212, 213 with a C- or better.
+Prerequisites: CHM 120 or 131; one of the following: GEO 105, GEL 100, 101, 105, 130QR; or BIO 212, 213 with a C- or better.

 Survey of pesticide characteristics and residue problems, hazardous wastes, ground and surface water contaminants, air pollution and acid rain, and other environmental pollution concerns.
 Prerequisites: BIO 212, 213 both with a C- or better; or BIO 208, CHM 132 and a signed Environmental Health and Safety major; or BIO 211, CHM 132 and a signed Biochemistry major.

 Introduction to the study of groundwater: groundwater occurrence and flow, groundwater in the hydrological cycle, groundwater quality and pollution, groundwater exploration, evaluation, and management.
 Field Trip Fee Required.
 Writing Intensive.
 Prerequisites: One of: GEL 100 or GEL 101, 102 or GEL 105, 102 or GEL 130 or ENS 101; MTH 132 with a C- or better.
 Recommended: GEL 280.